AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/queries/get-payment-order.md

 Attribute |  Data Type | Description
 --- | --- | ---
-`card` | String | The payment card details for the order
+`card` | Card | The payment card details for the order

 #### `Card` attributes

-The `PaymentSourceDetails` object has a `card` object containing the following attributes:
+The `PaymentSourceDetails` object has a `Card` object containing the following attributes:

 Attribute |  Data Type | Description
 --- | --- | ---